JPPlaysGamer/IndustriesExes.Inc/README.md

 You know, I'm not used to it, programming is something that came to me.
 I was born for this, and NO barrier ... and how are you?
 I'm the same, you ... think of something, you can think that all that I say is just to enter my repository, nothing like that.
 I just talk about what we feel when we want to do something else.
-I do not control anyone it is something that you yourself or whoever looks at it must know how to make their own decision.
+I do not control anyone it is something that you yourself or whoever looks at it must know how to make their own decision."

-        -JPPlaysGamer"
+        -JPPlaysGamer